Vagahbond/Vagahbond/README.md

 ## What I put my time into 🕰️

-* 👨‍🏫 Freelance lecturer to Bachelor and Master students in a couple private engineering schools, in Paris:
+* 👨‍🏫 Freelance lecturer to Bachelor and Master students in a couple of private engineering schools, in Paris:
     * APIs with NodeJS and Express
     * C programming language
     * Web architecture

-* 👨‍💻 Part time programmer for a small start-up, working on a web app for managing natural disasters:
+* 👨‍💻 Part-time programmer for a small start-up, working on a web app for managing natural disasters:
-  * 🛤️ Ruby on rails backend
+  * 🛤️ Ruby on Rails backend
   * 🌐 Geographic data stored in PostGIS, displayed by Geoserver
   * ⚛️ React frontend in TypeScript